fll-18300/home/weekly_updates/oct1/oct1.md

 [Robot Using April Tag](https://www.youtube.com/shorts/bLNFs9IoPPM) ...Need to tell the Raspberry Pi where to look in your pictures
 - What is an April Tag?
+- Can an computer determine how far away an April Tag is (depth)?
 - How can you use an April tag in your project?